 Supplements, Vitamins & Medical Foods Oh My!
-We’re in part one of our medical food series and it’s a big and confusing world out there.
+This is the complete guide to medical foods and its a big and confusing world out there.
 We’re diving into what exactly are medical foods, why do they exist, what are some common uses for them relating to specific conditions, and lastly what are the most popular medical foods themselves..

 What Are Medical Foods?

 There is a lot of confusion out there so let’s get into exactly what Medical Foods are and aren’t.
-Medical foods are foods that are specially formulated and intended for the dietary management of a disease that has distinctive nutritional needs that cannot be met by normal diet alone.
+Medical foods are not the apple a day keeps the doctor away or eat more vegetables kind of foods.
+I love apples and vegetable and I hope you do as well but medical foods are specially formulated and intended for the dietary management of a disease that has distinctive nutritional needs that cannot be met by the normal diet alone.
+You can’t just eat more salad and cure a disease you might have.

 Why Do They Exist & History